yegor256/blog/_drafts/_junit.md

 ---

 There are tons of articles and books about unit testing patterns and anti-patterns.
-I want to add one more recommendation, which, I believe, can help us make tests _and_ production code more _object-oriented_: a test method may contain nothing but a single `assert`.
+I want to add one more recommendation which, I believe, can help us make our tests, _and_ our production code, more _object-oriented_: a test method must contain nothing but a single `assert`.

 <!--more-->